kasteelharry/Arma3MapRestriction/README.md

 diag_log (missionNameSpace getVariable "WhitelistedGroup");
 diag_log (missionNameSpace getVariable "");
 ```
-This will paste the list of ID's, Names and group that are whitelisted.
+This will paste the list of ID's, Names and group that are whitelisted in your log and in the server log.

 ## Known bugs:
 - Only markers in the global channel are effected.